camunda/feel-scala/README.md

 A parser and interpreter for FEEL which is written in Scala (see [What is FEEL?](https://camunda.github.io/feel-scala/what-is-feel)).

-It was designed as a community extension for Camunda BPM to replace the built-in FEEL engine of the [Camunda DMN engine](https://github.com/camunda/camunda-engine-dmn).
-However, it can also be used outside of Camunda BPM as native Scala application or script engine.
+It is integrated in the DMN Engine of the Camunda BPM Platform.
+However, it can also be used outside of Camunda BPM as a native Scala application or script engine.

 **Features:** :sparkles: